Jumbli/IdeaEngine/README.md

 This project depends on StereoKit.

-The music in the demo is licensed to me but cannot be be freely distributed as open source, so I will replace the wave files with empty sound files.
+The music in the demo is licensed to me but cannot be be freely distributed as open source, so I have replaced the wave files with empty sound files.